pachterlab/CWGFLHGCCHAP_2021/README.md

 # Analysis of Multiplexed, Single-Cell *Clytia* Medusae Experiments
-Notebooks for reproducing all figures and analysis in the *Whole Animal Multiplexed Single-Cell RNA-Seq Reveals Plasticity of *Clytia* Medusae Cell Types* preprint.
+Notebooks for reproducing all figures and analysis in the *Whole Animal Multiplexed Single-Cell RNA-Seq Reveals Plasticity of *Clytia* Medusae Cell Types* preprint. doi: https://doi.org/10.1101/2021.01.22.427844

 ## Getting Started